Largest Contentful Paint: Meaning, Tools & Ways To Improve

 • Good: LCP under 2.5 seconds

 A Good LCP score indicates that the largest visible element on the webpage loads quickly, providing users with a smooth and responsive experience.
-This range is generally recommended as the target for optimizing LCP.

 • Needs improvement: LCP between 2.5 and 4 seconds